katerinakazantseva/strainy/README.md

 stRainy supports PacBio HiFi and Nanopore (Guppy5+) sequencing.

-The inputs to metaPhase are:
+The inputs to stRainy are:
 1. GFA file (can be produced with [**metaFlye**](https://github.com/fenderglass/Flye) or minigraph) and
 2. BAM file (reads aligned to the fasta reference generated from the GFA file).